jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 slug: glossary
 ---

-Many of these definitions are taken verbatim from the well-reasoned terminology choices in Philip Tagg's _Everyday Tonality II (towards a tonal theory of what most people hear)_ [(Tagg, 2018)](references#tagg-2018), to which this book is indebted.
+Many of these definitions are taken nearly verbatim from the well-reasoned terminology choices in Philip Tagg's _Everyday Tonality II (towards a tonal theory of what most people hear)_ [(Tagg, 2018)](references#tagg-2018), to which this book is indebted.
+Errors and omissions are, of course, mine.

 - **atonal**{:#atonal}: Music or other sounds without [tones](#tone).
 In common usage,